A rigidity theorem for asymptotically flat static manifolds and its applications: Introduction

 \textbf{Acknowledgements} Ye-Kai Wang is supported by Taiwan NSTC grant 109-2628-M-006-001-MY3.
-We would also like to thank Professor Mao-Pei Tsui of National Taiwan University for recommending the Christodoulou-Yau paper \cite{quasi_local_remarks}, and Professor Carla Cederbaum of Tubingen University for helpful email conversations on the topic of Schwarzschild rigidity.
+We would also like to thank Professor Mao-Pei Tsui of National Taiwan University for recommending the Christodoulou-Yau paper \cite{quasi_local_remarks}, and Professor Carla Cederbaum of T\"ubingen University for helpful email conversations on the topic of Schwarzschild rigidity.